Low-power multi-mode fiber projector overcomes shallow neural networks classifiers: Introduction

-In this rapidly evolving scenario, the class of random projections realized by multi-mode fibers (MMF) are promising candidates for realizing reservoir-based ONNs.
-The optical modes entering the MMF are, in fact, mixed together in a way that is conceptually similar to what a fully connected layer with random weights does.
+In this rapidly evolving scenario, the class of random projections realized by multi-mode fibers (MMF) are promising candidates for realizing ONNs.
 These devices scramble the photons due to scattering events occurring during the light-field propagation, yielding to the formation of speckle patterns that are, in fact, random projections.
-Although the light transmission can be regarded as a linear process \cite{popoff2010measuring}, interference takes place when dealing with the measurement of the light-field intensity.
-Since the detection is nonlinear, MMFs can be used in reservoir mode to classify time-domain waveforms (using saturation effects as further nonlinearity) \cite{paudel2020classification}, in pattern classification of 2-bits sequences \cite{porte2021complete}, or for binary (human, not human) facial recognition \cite{takagi2017object}.
+Although the light transmission can be regarded as a linear process \cite{popoff2010measuring} in which input modes are coupled with output modes via a complex transmission rule, interference takes place when dealing with the measurement of the light-field intensity.
+Since the detection is nonlinear, MMFs can be used \cite{tanaka2019recent} to classify time-domain waveforms (using saturation effects as further nonlinearity) \cite{paudel2020classification}, in pattern classification of 2-bits sequences \cite{porte2021complete}, or for binary (human, not human) facial recognition \cite{takagi2017object}.
 Furthermore, when dealing with more complex classification tasks, high-power laser pulses were employed to trigger the nonlinear response of the fiber itself \cite{teugin2021scalable}.
-Due to the increasing interest in the employment of MMFs as reservoir, we decided to study their behavior in carrying out classification tasks in a linear, low-power continuum regime, expanding the prior work that employed a generic random medium \cite{saade2016random}.
+Due to the increasing interest in the employment of MMFs as random projector computing devices, we decided to study their behavior in carrying out classification tasks in a linear, low-power continuum regime.
+Although our MMF-based optical neural network does not employ feedback, we will see how its performances in classification are considerable, as in reservoir computing systems \cite{saade2016random,du2017reservoir,ballarini2020polaritonic,chen2020classification}.